Infective endocarditis: Dental operations

+One in eight cases of infective endocarditis is thought to be caused by viridans streptococci infection associated with dental procedures such as cleaning or tooth extraction.
+This was thought to be more clinically significant than it is.
+However, it is important that a dentist or a dental hygienist be told of any heart problems before commencing treatment.
+Prophylactic antibiotics were regularly administered to patients with certain heart conditions as a precaution, although this practice has changed in the US, with new American Heart Association guidelines released in 2007, and in the UK as of March 2008 due to new NICE guidelines.

 Fungal

 Fungal endocarditis (FE) is often fatal and one of the most serious forms of infective endocarditis.
 The types of fungi most seen associated with this disease are:

 Candida albicans is found as a spherical or oval budding yeast.
 It is associated with endocarditis in people who inject drugs, patients with prosthetic valves, and immunocompromised patients.
 It forms biofilms around thick-walled resting structures like prosthetic heart valves and additionally colonizes and penetrates endothelial walls.
 C. albicans is responsible for 24-46% of all the cases of FE, and its mortality rate is 46.6–50%.

 Other fungi demonstrated to cause endocarditis are Histoplasma capsulatum and Aspergillus.
 Aspergillus contributes to roughly 25% of FE cases.
 Endocarditis with Tricosporon asahii has also been reported in a case report.

 Risk factors

 Risk factors for infective endocarditis are based on the premise that in a healthy individual, bacteremia (bacteria entering the bloodstream) is cleared quickly with no adverse consequences.
 However, if a heart valve is damaged, the bacteria can attach themselves to the valve, resulting in infective endocarditis.
 Additionally, in individuals with weakened immune systems, the concentration of bacteria in the blood can reach levels high enough to increase the probability that some will attach to the valve.
 Some significant risk factors are listed here: